 Fall 2021 office hours: Mondays, 12:30-2 in Tribble C-112; Tuesdays, 12:30-2 in Collins Residence Hall, and by appointment

 Courses Taught at Wake Forest

-Graduate Courses: ENG 760 Habits of Mind in Victorian Britain; ENG 743 Victorian Sensation
+Graduate Courses: ENG760 Victorian Questions; ENG 760 Habits of Mind in Victorian Britain; ENG 743 Victorian Sensation

-Major Courses: ENG 360 The Global Victorian; ENG 353 Nineteenth Century British Fiction; ENG301 Oscar Wilde; ENG266, Gateway to the Major II
+Major Courses: ENG399 The Past and Future of English Studies; ENG398 English Studies and the Professions; ENG 360 The Global Victorian; ENG 353 Nineteenth Century British Fiction; ENG301 Oscar Wilde; ENG290 Foundations in Literary Criticism; ENG266 Gateway to the Major II

-Core Courses: ENG 150 Science Fiction(s); ENG 190: The Art of Short Fiction; WGS221: Introduction to Women’s, Gender, and Sexuality Studies
+Core Courses: ENG 150 Science Fiction(s); ENG165 Portraits of the Artist in British Literature; ENG 190 The Art of Short Fiction

 Writing Courses: WRI 111 Tales of Mystery and Terror; WRI 111 Animals Make Us Human: Service Learning Course